How Sustainable Engineering Practices are Shaping the Future

 “The connecting thread between all the MEL programs is climate transformation and decarbonization,” says Dr. Bull.

 Government and industry commitments to reach net zero by 2050 are putting pressure on all industry sectors to significantly reduce emissions.
 That plays out in the way buildings are designed, in how infrastructure is built, in how ships are powered, the processes we use to make materials, and how we generate, distribute and use energy.
+Each of the six MEL programs empowers students to be accelerators – to work within their industries to push for and lead change:

 • In the MEL in Clean Energy Engineering, students learn how to lead the shift to sustainable energy solutions, from energy generation and distribution to energy-efficiency strategies and energy policy.